John Sweeney (journalist): North Korea Undercover

 In an undercover visit to North Korea, Sweeney posed as an academic from the London School of Economics whilst travelling with a party of students from the university, also including Sweeney's wife and another BBC employee.
 The BBC was accused of putting students at risk and of compromising the future ability of the university to pursue studies in other countries with strict regimes.

 The BBC Trust Editorial Standards Committee investigated the complaints against the programme makers, and found that "the BBC failed to ensure that all the young adults Panorama travelled with were sufficiently aware of any potential risks to enable them to give informed consent.
 This was a serious failing, and the BBC is right to apologise to the complainants."
 They also found that Sweeney's wife, who was the trip organiser and tour leader, had a conflict of interest which was compounded when she became employed by the BBC for the programme.

 Subsequently, a public statement signed by six of the 10 LSE student participants on the trip said that "We feel that we have now been put in more risk than was originally the case, as a result of the LSE's decision to go public with their story".
 They also indicated that they had no objection to the broadcast of the BBC Panorama documentary and that they were satisfied with how the BBC handled the trip.
 An LSE spokesman denied this.
-The programme was watched by 5.06 million people making it the number 1 show in its time slot and the second most watched show of the night.
+The programme was watched by five million people, making it the number 1 show in its time slot and the second-most-watched show of the night.

-The programme formed the basis of a book, North Korea Undercover, published in November 2013.
+The programme formed the basis of a book by Sweeney, North Korea Undercover, published in November 2013.